tarantool/sdvg/doc/en/usage.md

 Similar to the structure for the `http` format, except that the `format_template` field is immutable and always set to its default value.

+Filters and functions used in template strings:

+Template strings are implemented using the `pongo2` library, you can read all available filters and functions in the [pongo2](https://github.com/flosch/pongo2) repository.

+In addition, `1` function has been added:

+- pattern: allows you to create a string pattern using special characters.
+  The `A` symbol is any capital letter, the `a` symbol is any small letter, symbol `0` is any digit, the `#` symbol is any character, and the other characters remain as they are.
+  The function is available only in the `template` field of the `string` data type.

 #### Examples of data generation configuration

 Example data model configuration: